 However, BT Group's P/E ratio is best considered in relation to those of others within the telecom services industry or those of similar companies.

-BT Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.2658.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value given the current rate of growth, or may anticipate an acceleration in growth.
+BT Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.5457.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth, or may anticipate an acceleration in growth.